Early Childhood Educator

-If you plan to transfer to a college or university, be sure to check with Collin academic advisors and the degree requirement of the intended transfer college before beginning this program to verify course degree applicability.
+If you plan to transfer to a college or university, be sure to check with Collin College academic advisors and the degree requirements of the intended transfer college before beginning this program to verify course degree applicability.
 If you plan to obtain a bachelor’s degree in Child Development, Texas Woman’s University (TWU) accepts Collin College’s AAS-Early Childhood Educator.
 Check with an advisor at TWU for more information.
-Additional colleges also accept Collin College courses in Child Development; check with individual colleges for their requirements.
+Additional colleges also accept Collin College courses in early childhood education; check with individual colleges for their requirements.

 2. Within the first two weeks of their child development course, students must complete required paperwork to begin lab observations.
 A copy of a negative tuberculosis test result may be required.
 Continuing students may need to re-submit tuberculosis results every year.

 3. Complete and sign a student record form as a contract to ensure the following: